 Comp7013 Project OO Programming

 Completion Date: 27th August 100 % of module repeat marks.

+You can arrange a demo First week in September.

 Vaccination Application

 Your local Vaccination center want to manage the vaccination of their Clients.
 The centre requires a solution which manages and stores personal information about new clients, which stores information about the particular vaccine that a client has received, and is easy to use.
 You will need to design a graphical user interface (GUI) which allows the vaccine centre to manage this information in a logical and intuitive way.